openstack/horizon/doc/source/contributing.rst

 HTML
 ----

-Again, readability is paramount; however be conscientous of how the browser will handle whitespace when rendering the output.
+Again, readability is paramount; however be conscientious of how the browser will handle whitespace when rendering the output.
 Two spaces is the preferred indentation style to match all front-end code.